Zedeldi/monocleOS/README.md

 ### Bootloader

 Currently, monocleOS uses grub-silent, in order to supress various messages that GRUB produces.
-Secure boot is supported through preloader-signed for EFI systems.
-Note: grub-silent only supports x86_64 for EFI, though this is the most common anyways.
+Secure boot is supported through preloader-signed for EFI systems, though GRUB must be enrolled on the first boot.
+In the case of a 32-bit UEFI system, grub-silent will need to be compiled accordingly by setting the architecture within its PKGBUILD.

 ### Services